captionpoint/CaptionPoint-Server/public/will.md

 It’s too expensive to publish it as is.
 ---
 ## HENRY:
-You set the budget, Jaggard.
+You set the budget, Jaggard!
 ---
 ## JAGGARD:
-And you insisted on the fine paper, you insisted on folio, you insisted on the extra editors.
+And you insisted on the fine paper…
+--
+you insisted on folio…
 ---
+## JAGGARD:
+You insisted on the extra editors.
+---
 ## JOHN:
 Crane is the most knowledgeable one of us all about this.
 ---
 ## JAGGARD:
 And he’s another mouth to feed.
+---
+## JAGGARD:
 I’m sorry.
 ---
 ## HENRY: